caTUstrophy/frontend/README.md

 Currently there is no HTML generated, an `index.html` should be derived manually.

-There are no CSS files anyway, see [#3](https://github.com/caTUstrophy/frontend/issues/3).
+There are no CSS files for now, it is inlined with the JS sources by webpack.

 ## Resources to familiarize yourself with the technologies
 - [React tutorial](http://facebook.github.io/react/docs/tutorial.html) in the [official docs](http://facebook.github.io/react/docs/top-level-api.html)